-COUNT FOUR (Violation of a Public Safety Statute: D.C.
+(Violation of a Public Safety Statute: D.C.
 Code § 22-1322 - Inciting to Riot)

-- 180. James Blassingame and Sidney Hemby adopt and incorporate the prior paragraphs as if set forth fully herein and further state: - Defendant, Donald J. Trump, is per se liable for his violation of two District of Columbia public safety statutes on January 6, 2021. - 182.
+- 166. Marcus J. Moore adopts and incorporates the prior paragraphs as if set forth fully herein and further states: - 167.
+Defendant, Donald J. Trump, is per se liable for his violation of two District of Columbia public safety statutes on January 6, 2021. - 168.
 D.C.
-Code § 22-1322(b) makes it a criminal offense to willfully incite or urge other persons to engage in a riot. - 183.
+Code § 22-1322(b) makes it a criminal offense to willfully incite or urge other persons to engage in a riot. - 169.
 The statute defines a "riot" as "a public disturbance involving an assemblage of 5 or more persons which by tumultuous and violent conduct or the threat thereof creates grave danger of damage or injury to property or persons."
 D.C.
-Code § 22-1322(a).
+Code § 22-1322(a). - 170.
+D.C.
+Code § 22-1322 was enacted to protect public safety officials and others from violence caused by rioting. - 171.
+Through his words in the months during the 2020 presidential election and speaking from his position as the leader of a powerful political movement, including a private militia

-- D.C.
-Code § 22-1322 was enacted to protect public safety officials and others from violence caused by rioting. - 185.
-Through his words in the months during the 2020 presidential election and speaking from his position as the leader of a powerful political movement, including a private militia that was expressly "standing by," Trump planted the seeds to create a public disturbance which by tumultuous and violent conduct or the threat thereof would create grave danger or injury to property and persons. - 186.
-More particularly, on the morning of January 6, 2021, Trump addressed his followers at the rally at the Ellipse, and explicitly directed them to march to the Capitol. - 187.
-Defendant's followers, already primed by his months of inflammatory rhetoric, were spurred to direct action. - 188.
+- that was expressly "standing by," Trump planted the seeds to create a public disturbance which by tumultuous and violent conduct or the threat thereof would create grave danger or injury to property and persons. - 172.
+More particularly, on the morning of January 6, 2021, Trump addressed his followers at the rally at the Ellipse, and explicitly directed them to march to the Capitol. - 173.
+Defendant's followers, already primed by his months of inflammatory rhetoric, were spurred to direct action. - 174.
 Defendant's words and conduct violated D.C.
-Code §§ 22-1322(b) and were a cause of tumultuous and violent conduct that created grave danger of damage or injury to property or persons, including James Blassingame and Sidney Hemby. - Defendant, by violating this statute, is liable per se and thereby liable for James Blassingame and Sidney Hemby's injuries and damages.
+Code §§ 22-1322(b) and were a cause of tumultuous and violent conduct that created grave danger of damage or injury to property or persons, including Marcus Moore. - 175.
+Defendant, by violating this statute, is liable per se and thereby liable for Marcus Moore's injuries and damages.

-COUNT FIVE (Violation of a Public Safety Statute: D.C.
+COUNT FOUR (Violation of a Public Safety Statute: D.C.
 Code § 22-1321 (a)(1), (a)(2), and (b) - Disorderly Conduct)